 FBI Meeting

-The Rush University Medical Center released Mac early at 8 a.m. on Thursday.
-As promised, Anne Merrick drove him over to the Williams family home with a police escort.
+The Rush University Medical Center released Mac early at 8 a.m. on Thursday, and Anne Merrick drove him to the Williams family home.
 It was a tearful affair with a steady stream of visitors.
-The Superintendent of Police, Javion Green, and his First Deputy Superintendent, Linda Shannon, had visited in the morning to offer their condolences.
-Mac chatted with DiOtis's brother, Andres, who was now doubly determined to find out who killed DiOtis., also a Chicago policeman, wasdustups, andhis division
+The Superintendent of Police, Javion Green, and his First Deputy Superintendent, Linda Shannon, visited in the morning to offer their condolences.
+Mac chatted with DiOtis's brother, Andres, who was now doubly determined to find out who killed DiOtis.
+Andres, also a Chicago policeman, was a former Army Ranger with combat experience in several African dustups, and was the best rifle shot in his division.

 During his visit to the Williams residence, Mac received a phone call from D'Marcus Mason, the Special Agent in Charge of the Chicago Field Office.
 Mason asked if Mac felt well enough to attend a briefing at FBI Headquarters at noon.
 A Chicago police cruiser transported Mac to the FBI building on West Roosevelt Road.
 As Mac was checking through security at the guard gate, David Hanko, the Assistant Special Agent in Charge, approached him.